-National census data is collected by the US Census Bureau every 10 years.
+Behavioral Risk Factor Surveillance National census data is collected by the US Census Bureau every 10 years.
 Additional subsets of census bureau data include the American Community Survey and the Small Area Health Insurance Estimates.
-These subsets are collected continuously and may be aggregated over multiple years to provide data at the county level (e.g. American Community Survey data is from 2008 Behavioral Risk Factor Surveillance The BRFSS is the largest, continuously conducted telephone health survey in the world.
+These subsets are collected continuously and may be aggregated over multiple years to provide data at the county level (e.g. American Community Survey data is from 2008 The BRFSS is the largest, continuously conducted telephone health survey in the world.
 It enables the Center for Disease Control and Prevention (CDC), state health departments and other health agencies to monitor modifiable risk factors for chronic diseases and other leading causes of death.
 Feeding America Feeding America "Map the Meal Gap" provides a food insecurity measure that incorporates lack of access to enough food for an active, healthy life for all family unavailability of foods with adequate nutrition.
 Area Health Resource File The Area Health Resource File draws from 50+ sources of level data related to demographics, health professions and hospital and health Center for Medicare and Medicaid CMS (Medicare) administrative claims data includes measures on chronic condition prevalence, spending and health care utilization from 2007 2011 at the county level.
 Dartmouth Atlas of Health Care he Dartmouth Atlas Project examines patterns of health care delivery and practice, namely utilizing Medicare data. the Dartmouth Atlas Project generally presented at the hospital referral region level, but the County Health Rankings were able to obtain a small subset of health indicators at the county level.
 Illinois Department of Public Health This community health database facilitates queries of a variety of health behavior, substance abuse and clinical care indicators.
 USDA Food Environment Atlas The Food Environment Atlas incorporates food environment factors, such as proximity to stores, food prices and programs, and community characteristics that influence food choices and quality.
 Uniform Crime Reporting iform Crime Reporting data from the FBI is a primary source of violent crime data (homicide, rape, robbery and aggravated assault).
-For the purposes of this report, this data is extracted from County Health Rankings, where it is a Diabetes Interactive Atlas is extracted from County Health Rankings, where it is a Diabetes Interactive Atlas is extracted from County Health Rankings, where it is a socioeconomic indicator incorporated into the rankings.
-This CDC data source graphically displays, at a county level, Diabetes Interactive Atlas is extracted from County Health Rankings, where it is a socioeconomic indicator incorporated into the rankings.
+For the purposes of this report, this data is extracted from County Health Rankings, where it is a socioeconomic indicator incorporated into the rankings.
+Diabetes Interactive Atlas This CDC data source graphically displays, at a county level, prevalence and trends of obesity, diabetes and other related